Narcolepsy Definition & Symptoms

-Narcolepsy type one is a disorder marked by the loss of neurons in the brain that are responsible for making hypocretin, also known as orexin.
+Narcolepsy type one is a disorder marked by the loss of brain neurons responsible for making hypocretin, also known as orexin.
 This chemical helps regulate wakefulness and sleep.

-People with Narcolepsy type one have a loss of 90% or more of the average number of hypocretin-making neurons12.
+People with Narcolepsy type one lose 90% or more of the average number of hypocretin-making neurons12.

-A genetically susceptible individual may experience damage to these neurons13 in an autoimmune fashion after an environmental trigger.
+A genetically susceptible individual may experience damage to these neurons in an autoimmune fashion after an environmental trigger.

-Some evidence suggests that the Narcolepsy type fluctuates seasonally, potentially linked to influenza (flu) virus.
+Some evidence suggests that the Narcolepsy type fluctuates seasonally, potentially linked to the influenza (flu) virus.

 Possible connections to other types of infections have been found as well.

 Based on this data, one theory about Narcolepsy type one is that an external trigger activates the immune system in a way that causes it to attack the brain’s neurons that make hypocretin.